Thiomersal: As an allergen

 Thiomersal is used in patch testing for people who have dermatitis, conjunctivitis, and other potentially allergic reactions.
 A 2007 study in Norway found that 1.9% of adults had a positive patch test reaction to thiomersal; a higher prevalence of contact allergy (up to 6.6%) was observed in German populations.
-Thiomersal-sensitive individuals can receive intramuscular rather than subcutaneous immunization, though there have been no large sample sized studies regarding this matter to date.
-In real-world practice on vaccination of adult populations, contact allergy does not seem to elicit clinical reaction.
+Thiomersal-sensitive individuals can receive intramuscular rather than subcutaneous immunization, though there have been no large sample-sized studies regarding this matter to date.
+In real-world practice on vaccination of adult populations, contact allergy does not seem to elicit a clinical reaction.

 Thiomersal allergy has decreased in Denmark, probably because of its exclusion from vaccines there.
 In a recent study of Polish children and adolescents with chronic/recurrent eczema, positive reactions to thiomersal were found in 11.7% of children (7–8 y.o.) and 37.6% of adolescents (16–17 y.o.).
-This difference in the sensitization rates can be explained by changing exposure patterns: The adolescents have received six thiomersal-preserved vaccines during their life course, with the last immunization taking place 2–3 years before the mentioned study, younger children received only four thiomersal-preserved vaccines, with the last one applied five years before the study, while further immunizations were performed with new thiomersal-free vaccines.
+This difference in the sensitization rates can be explained by changing exposure patterns: The adolescents received six thiomersal-preserved vaccines during their life course, with the last immunization taking place 2–3 years before the study.
+Younger children received only four thiomersal-preserved vaccines, with the last one applied five years before the study, while further immunizations were performed with thiomersal-free vaccines.

+Removal from vaccines

+The Center for Biologics Evaluation and Research (CBER) at the FDA initiated a formal risk assessment of thiomersal in vaccines beginning in 1998.
+After determining the levels of ethylmercury exposure from the currently recommended vaccine schedule, the CBER found these amounts exceeded new standards for methylmercury exposure recently established by the Environmental Protection Agency.
+On July 7, 1999, both the American Academy of Pediatrics and the US Public Health Service issued a statement calling for the removal of thiomersal-containing vaccines "as expeditiously as possible."
+By March 2001, thiomersal-free versions of all the recommended childhood vaccines for children up to age 6 were available in the United States.

+On June 26, 2025, the Advisory Committee on Immunization Practices (ACIP) voted in favour of recommending that most Americans receive influenza vaccines that do not contain thiomersal.
+United States Secretary of Health and Human Services Robert F. Kennedy Jr. adopted ACIP's recommendation on July 22, 2025, formally incorporating the removal of thiomersal from influenza vaccines into federal public health policy.